FFTAI/fftai.github.io/docs/demo_app/login.md

 # Login Interface

-The login interface is a Vue.js component with interactive elements, including a header, an image of GR-1 robot, a `Start Exploring` button, and a prompt box appearing based on certain user interactions.
+The login interface is a Vue.js component with interactive elements, including a header, an image of GR robot, a `Start Exploring` button, and a prompt box appearing based on certain user interactions.

 It communicates with a Vuex store to retrieve and manage data related to the connection status and robot information.
 Users can initiate exploration and interact with the application through the provided UI elements.